 Become a Master Chef

-Sur La Table in Breton Village Shopping Center offers great “Kids Cook” classes, which you can find on its December calendar.
-Over break, try cookie decorating or making pasta from scratch, or enroll a cooking-curious teen enroll in a three-day chef series for $150.
+Sur La Table in Breton Village Shopping Center offers great “Kids Cook” classes, which you can find on its calendar.
+Over break, try cookie decorating or making pasta from scratch, among other tasty treats.
 These attendees will learn knife skills, fundamental recipe knowledge, and will make dishes from all over the world.
 Prices for the individual classes vary, but are listed on the calendar.
 Make sure you register in advance for these classes!

 Looking for more fun, educational activities for your holiday break?
 Check out the Experience Grand Rapids event calendar for more ideas!